In osteopathic medicine the hypothesis that manipulation of the cranial sutures results in subtle movements of the sacrum.

 SYMPTOMS: Hard corns on exposed surfaces have a horny, conical core extending into the dermis, causing pain and irritation.
 Soft corns occur between the toes and are kept soft by moisture and maceration.
 They may occasionally become infected.

 TREATMENT: Properly fitting shoes should be worn to reduce friction on the foot.
 Spongy materials or pads that limit friction prevent the foot from abrasion.
 Keratolytic agents are used to remove corns.
-A podiatrist may remove corns with a scalpel.
-Patients with diabetes or peripheral vascular disease who ...
+A podiatrist may ...